C++ Encapsulation

 Class Attributes

-In programming languages, class attributes are variables defined within a class that are shared by all instances of that class.
-Unlike instance variables, which have unique values for each object or instance of the class, class attributes have the same value for every object of that class.
+Class attributes are variables defined within a class that are shared by all instances of that class.
+Unlike instance variables, which have unique values for each object, class attributes have the same value for every object of that class.
+They are accessed using the class name rather than through instances, allowing data or behavior to be shared among all objects of a class.

 Class Member Functions